kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 The Person Tracking system was able to a maximum of 5fps processing speed on a Nvidia GTX 1070 GPU, for the entire pipeline, which involved person detection, target matching and annotating bounding boxes within the surveillance video.
+Some of the developmental scripts are available in this [Github repo](https://github.com/kj7kunal/Person-detect-identify).
 <p align="center">
   <img src="person_track.gif" />
 </p>